Services and Resources for Navajo Veterans

 • There is a need for more qualified doctors.
 Telemedicine is an alternative

-• However, due to the vast distances, there is very limited internet and cell services on the reservation.
+• However, due to the vast distances, internet and cell service are very limited on the reservation.

-• Patient Advocacy at their providers like the VA clinic, Indian Health Services, and the VA hospitals.
+• Patient Advocacy at their providers, such as the VA clinic, Indian Health Service, and VA hospitals.

 • Resources: We provide information on available help.
 Many of our veterans need assistance in finding existing resources.
 For instance, with the help of one of our partners, Copper Penny Plumbing, we help veterans with plumbing and repairs to their homes.